 should be put in code formatting if it is referring to code output.
 For example:

-Add ____ (4 underscores) as code scaffolding for blanks in intermediate hints and exercise files for learners to fill out.
+Add ____ (four underscores) as code scaffolding for blanks in intermediate hints and exercise files for learners to fill out.
 Adjust the amount of code scaffolding (if any) in the exercise file based on the exercise's difficulty.
 For example:

-Hints of multistep exercises should help the learner, but not give away the full answer.
+Hints of multistep exercises should help the learner but not give away the full answer.
 You can use the hint of the final step to give the exact syntax.
 For example:

 Hint in step 2: